rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

    - QA_USER_LOGIN: User login for the management of the existing QA environment
    - QA_USER_PASSWORD: User password for the management of the existing QA environment
 9. In the new repository, go to the **Issues** tab
 10. Click on **Labels**
-11. Create the following labels using the **New label** button
+11. Create the following labels using the **New label** button:
     - **work in progress**: Trigger the workspace initialization (branch and environment)
     - **dev env created**: Power Platform Dev environment created for this issue

-> *Note: you can change the name of the labels but you will need to make some replacements in the GitHub actions.*
+> *Note: you can change the name of the labels, but you will need to make some replacements in the GitHub actions.*

-1. In the new repository, go to the **Code** tab
+12. In the new repository, go to the **Code** tab
-2. Open the **.github/workflows** folder
+13. Open the **.github/workflows** folder
-3. Open and update each YAML file in this folder:
+14. Open and update each YAML file in this folder:
     - environment variables
     - job conditions (if you decided to go for different label names)
     - default value for the **solution_name** input variable in the **export-and-unpack-solution** GitHub Actions

 > *Notes:*
 > - *you can delete the **Solutions** folder if you want.
 It contains a simple solution to test the GitHub Actions.*
-> - *if you do not have a solution in your repository (in the **Solutions** folder) and you create a new issue, the **import-solution-to-dev-environment** job in the **workspace-initialization-when-issue-assigned** GitHub Actions will fail, but you will be able to start building your solution.*
+> - *if you do not have a solution in your repository (in the **Solutions** folder) and you create a new issue, the **import-solution-to-dev-environment** job in the **workspace-initialization-when-issue-assigned** GitHub Actions will fail, but you will still be able to start building your solution.*

-You should now be ready to start using this solution!
+You should now be ready to start using this solution 🎉

 ## 📅 Roadmap

-- Replace the creation and deletion of Power Platform environments using PowerShell by the [Power Platform Actions](https://github.com/microsoft/powerplatform-actions) when they will be available
+- Replace the creation and deletion of Power Platform environments using PowerShell by the [Power Platform Actions](https://github.com/microsoft/powerplatform-actions) project when they will be available

-- Add the **publish-solution** and **update-solution-version** actions when it will be available in the [Power Platform Actions](https://github.com/microsoft/powerplatform-actions)
+- Add the **publish-solution** and **update-solution-version** actions when they will be available in the [Power Platform Actions](https://github.com/microsoft/powerplatform-actions) repository

 - Improve the way we manage the configuration of the Power Platform environments we create

-- Improve the documentation about the usage of this solution
+- Improve the documentation about the usage of this solution (branching strategy...)

 - Take in account more complex scenarios:
   - multiple solutions